-For tests that provide detailed information, Auth0 requires that these requests be authenticated using a key generated in your Appliance configuration area.
+For calls to the testing endpoints that return detailed information, Auth0 requires these requests to be authenticated using a key generated using the Appliance Dashboard.
 This key is used in the request header of the call sent to the endpoint.

 Generating the API Key

-To generate an API Key for use the authenticated testing endpoints, navigate to the Settings page of your Appliance configuration area.
+To generate an API Key for use the authenticated testing endpoints, navigate to the Settings page of your Appliance Dashboard.
 There, you will find an API Keys section that allows you to generate new keys.

 During the first use, you will see a that there is no key.
 To generate your first key, click on the "Generate" button at the far right of the row.